geomedialab/create-subtitles/README.md

 Credits
 =======

-This tool was created by Rodolphe Gonzalès and elaborated by Emory Shaw of the Geomedia Lab at Concordia University in the context of the Living Archives project in collaboration with the Centre for Oral History and Digital Storytelling (COHDS).
+This tool was created by Rodolphe Gonzalès (https://github.com/ateliercartographique) and elaborated by Emory Shaw (https://github.com/maphouse) of the Geomedia Lab at Concordia University in the context of the Living Archives project: a collaboration with the Centre for Oral History and Digital Storytelling (COHDS).
 More information can be found at http://geomedialab.org/